radiantearth/stac-api-spec/fragments/filter/README.md

 document derived from it.
 This schema defines the variables that may be used in a CQL filter.

 These queryable variables are mapped by the service to filter Items.
-For example, the service may define a queryable with the name "cloud_cover" that can be used in a CQL expression like `cloud_cover <= 10`, with the semantics that only Items where the
+For example, the service may define a queryable with the name "eo:cloud_cover" that can be used in a CQL expression like `eo:cloud_cover <= 10`, with the semantics that only Items where the
 `properties.eo:cloud_cover` value was <= 10 would match the filter.
 The server would then translate this into an appropriate query for the data within its datastore.